ChemTalk

 Melting Point of water

-Melting is change of a solid into a liquid when heat is applied.
-As temperature rises, the energy in molecules increases leading to the molecules moving faster.
-Once they have reached a specific temperature, they break free from their rigid structure and begin to move more freely.
+Melting is a state change of a solid into a liquid when heat is applied.
+As the temperature rises, the molecules move faster.
+Once they have reached a specific temperature, they break free from their rigid crystalline structure and begin to move more freely, now in the liquid state.
 In a pure crystalline solid, this process occurs at a fixed temperature.
-This is known as the change from a solid-state of matter to a liquid state of matter.
 The melting point of water is about 32 degrees Fahrenheit (0 degrees Celsius) for pure water at sea level (normal elevation).
-At other elevations the melting point will change due to different pressures from the atmosphere.
+At other elevations the melting point will change due to different ambient pressure.
 These changes are discussed further in a section below.

 IMages of ice cubes melting.
 Ice is a form of water melting